28. In

 (b; moderate; p.
 86)

-115. If the company that has hired you is really a partnership between an organization and a foreign company in which both share resources and knowledge in developing new products, than it is a _______________.
+hired you is really a partnership between an organization and a foreign

-a. licensing company
+a. licensing

 b. franchising company